 “Researchers have already used this technology to produce vaccines against a number of pathogens including flu, Zika and Middle East respiratory syndrome (Mers).
 The virus is genetically modified so it is impossible for it to grow in humans.”

 Who will get the Oxford vaccine first in the UK?

-The Oxford vaccine will be rolled out to those most vulnerable to the virus first.
+The Oxford vaccine was rolled out to those most vulnerable to the virus first.
 Then the rest of the population, just like the Pfizer and other vaccines.